 Just a few things our bodies do while we are asleep…

-Detox, absorb nutrients, repair damaged cells and tissues, balance hormones, circulates chemicals that strengthen immune system, and the brain processes and restructures information received throughout your day!
+Detox, absorb nutrients, repair damaged cells and tissues, balance hormones, circulate chemicals that strengthen the immune system, and the brain processes and restructures information received throughout your day!

 All things that play a role in inflammation!